Contact me today to find out how I can help you start your adventure to Learn to Fly!

 A flight school has an owner and is usually run according to only what that owner wants.

 Typically, in a flying club, the airplanes are individually owned and put on leaseback with the club to help cover some of the costs of the airplane owner.
 The airplane owners set the prices for their own airplanes and can make them as competitive as they want for the renters.
 The Flight Instructors are all independent contractors and thus have more flexibility to meet the needs of the clients.

 The progressive format of this type of Flying Club benefits the airplane owners, the flight instructors, and most importantly, the renters/clients.

 Ground School or DVD Course?

 Included in your training will be some type of Ground School.
-This could be a formal ground school, usually once per week at one of the Flying Clubs, or you could purchase a DVD course, (such as Sporty's Private Pilot Course), and study on your own.
+This could be a formal ground school, usually once per week at one of the Flying Clubs, or you could purchase a DVD course, (such as Sporty's Private Pilot Course, or King Schools Private Pilot Course), and study on your own.
 Many find the DVD course very convenient as you can work on your own computer or device at your leisure.

 You will learn all about how the airplane flies, what the flight controls do, how to read the instruments, the weight and balance of the airplane, how the airplane performs, navigation and chart reading, and of course weather.
 The ground school or DVD course are both designed to educate you as well as prepare you for the Written Test.

 All of these subjects will be reinforced by your flight instructor and will be taught from a practical sense to fly the airplane.